cjdelisle/cjdns.sh/readme.md

 * `CJDNS_PORT`: The UDP port number which will be used for peering.
 This must be accessible from the outside.
 The default port number is 3478.
-* `CJDNS_TUN`: If you set this to anything other than 'false', your cjdns node will have a TUN device, allowing you to access the network.
 * `CJDNS_PEERID`: For PKT yielding, you must set this to your ID as registered on the PKT dashboard.

 Example: